fithisux/lambda_airflow_scrapper/README.md

 # lambda_airflow_scrapper
-(In progress, check back , will remove this when ready) A server-less scrapper that is used through airflow An example using local stack to show airflow lambda functionality
+(In progress, check back , will remove this when ready) A server-less scrapper that is used through airflow An example using local stack to show airflow lambda functionality.

+Code is taken (and re-written in some parts) frpm [this article](https://iwebdatascrapingservices.medium.com/how-to-scrape-news-content-from-popular-news-sites-636eea9db9a0)

 ## Run LocalStack docker container